edeniyanda/SpectrumWizard/README.md

 4. Click the "Spectrumize" button to analyze the colors in the image.

-5. The top 10 most prominent colors and their corresponding hex codes will be displayed in the color palettes on the left and right sides of the application.
+5. The top 10 most prominent colors and their corresponding hex codes will be displayed in the color palettes on the left sides of the application.

+6. You can click on the drop down combobox to change the format of the colors

-6. Repeat the process to analyze colors in different images.
+7. Repeat the process to analyze colors in different images.

 ## Acknowledgements